bitshifter/radixsort/README.md

 make
 ~~~

-This will generate executables in c and cpp subdirectories.
+This will generate executables in bench and test subdirectories.

 ## License